 As Senior Vice President and Co-Head of BlackBerry Technology Solutions (BTS), Kaivan Karimi is responsible for driving growth of embedded software and cybersecurity-related solutions for mission-critical applications in automotive, medical, defense, and industrial markets.
 His responsibilities include sales, product marketing, partner ecosystem management, and operationalizing growth strategies.

-Steve Rai is Vice President and Corporate Controller for BlackBerry.
-In this role he is responsible for overseeing various aspects of the CFO Organization, including: Financial Reporting, Accounting, Tax, Revenue, SOX Compliance, Payroll, Insurance and Equity Administration.
+As Deputy Chief Financial Officer, Steve Rai is responsible for BlackBerry’s non-field financial operations including corporate FP&A, treasury, tax, procurement, and investor relations.
+Previously, Steve was Vice President and Corporate Controller for BlackBerry.
+In this role he was responsible for overseeing various aspects of the CFO Organization, including: Financial Reporting, Accounting, Tax, Revenue, SOX Compliance, Payroll, Insurance and Equity Administration.

 Steve brings more than 25 years of progressive experience in financial management, business advisory and assurance services to U.S. and Canadian public companies, ranging from start-ups to multinational corporations.